RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/classification-markings.md

 - [CUI Registry](https://www.archives.gov/cui): Latest standards for CUI from the NARA
 - [CUI Blog](https://isoo.blogs.archives.gov/): Latest updates for CUI including previews of upcoming policy changes

-The guidance on this page is focused on the use of, and rules for, classification and control markings in electronic application designs for government clients.
+The guidance on this page is focused on the use of, and rules for, Classification and Control Markings in electronic application designs for government clients.
 Information about markings for emails, presentations, or other media (e.g. printed documents) can be found in the [Additional Resources](#additional-resources) linked at the end of the page.

 ## Overall Marking